Welcome to NAU Model United Nations

 Northern Arizona University Model United Nations is an elite academic club designed to promote an interest in and an understanding of the inner-workings of the United Nations.
 With a membership of over fifty students, NAU Model UN has excelled in academic conferences at UC Santa Barbara, UC Los Angeles, and World MUN in Brussels, Belgium.
 Together this student run organization trains in the field of debate, research, and resolution writing in order to become competitive in these conferences and win awards in their respective committees.
 NAU Model UN has consistently won awards at these conferences and delegates received sixteen awards during the 2014-2015 school year.

-This year, NAU's Model UN club will be competing at several conferences such as University of Southern California's Trojan MUN, Northwestern MUN in Seattle, McGill University's McMUN in Montreal, and Harvard University's World MUN in Rome, Italy!
+This year, NAU's Model UN club has been competing at several conferences such as University of Southern California's Trojan MUN, Northwestern MUN in Seattle, McGill University's McMUN in Montreal, and Harvard University's World MUN in Rome, Italy!

 A team of 8 NAU students competed for the first time at the National MUN conference in New York City.
 Representing the state of Tonga, the team was awarded the honor of Distinguished Delegation!
 The closing ceremonies were held at the UN, and the team was honored to represent NAU at such an important international location.